martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 Traces are good to hunt bugs.
 But when a system is running, do you need all Debug logs?
 Do you even think every log is important?

 In this query below I will sort unique logging metrics by Resource and Costs.
 The most expensive logs are on top.
 The magic number `2,52` was the price per Gb ingested for Log Analytics.
-When u insert more than 100Gb wich is a lot, you can get discounted pricing.
+When u insert more than 100Gb which is a lot, you can get discounted pricing.
 Make sure when you query you think of your scope and environments that also log this trace.

-Make sure you configure your loglevels correctly.
+Make sure you configure your log levels correctly.
 In `appsettings.json` of `host.json`.

 ```csl {linenos=table,file=AppTracesByCosts.kusto}
 ```